prabhuignoto/nexhealth_quickstart/README.md

 Server is running on port 4000
 ```

-Lets go ahead and start the frontend app.
+Let's go ahead and start the frontend app.

 ```sh
 cd ./frontend
 npm run start
 ```

-If everything was setup correctly, you should be able to access the ui at the following url: http://localhost:3000/
+If everything was set up correctly, you should be able to access the UI at the following url: http://localhost:3000/